FoodIsLifeBGP/banana-rn/README.md

 Step 0 is to [install the backend](https://github.com/FoodIsLifeBGP/banana-rails).
 Follow those instructions to make sure you have everything needed to install this repo (like the Xcode command line tools).

+Then if you havent already done so, clone the repository to your desired project folder and install dependencies: `git clone https://github.com/FoodIsLifeBGP/banana-rn && cd banana-rn && npm i`

-Step 1 is to navigate to your project's root folder in the terminal (e.g. `cd ~/Projects/banana-rn`)
+otherwise you can just navigate to your project's root folder in the terminal (e.g. `cd ~/Projects/banana-rn`)

 # Installation (Mac/OSX)

 First we install NVM and Node
-- `npm i -g nvm` OR `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.1/install.sh | bash`
+- `npm i -g nvm` **OR** `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.1/install.sh | bash`

 Install Xcode for the iOS simulator.
 This takes a while.
 - https://developer.apple.com/xcode/